Where can I drive in the park?

 Where can I eat?
 Where can I get groceries?
 Ice?
 Gasoline?
 Diesel?

 There are no restaurants, service stations, convenience stores, or overnight lodging (except camping) available in the park.
-The closest location for ice, groceries, and showers is 35 miles east in White's City, NM.
-Gasoline (and diesel) is also available there.

 What is the entrance fee?

 There is a $5.00 per person entrance fee for adults 16 years of age and older.
 This fee is good for 7 days.
 Self-pay at any park trailhead.
 There is no charge for coming to visitor centers.
 A National Park Pass, Golden Age, or Golden Access Pass covers entrance fees.